Information for Art Applicants

 - Portfolio Review Day: Register here.
 If you plan to attend a Portfolio Review Day in person, you can bring your portfolio with you and you do not have to upload digital files of your work.
 If you are unable to attend any of the offered sessions but still wish to submit a portfolio in person, please schedule an appointment by emailing Mitch Messina at email@example.com, or by calling 585-389-2530.

-- Digital Submission: If you are unable to visit campus for an in-person review prior to an admissions decision being made, you should submit 6 to 9 pieces using SlideRoom.
+- Digital Submission: If you are unable to visit campus for an in-person review prior to an admissions decision being made, you should create digital files of your portfolio.
+Once in digital format, students can email the file to Mitch Messina at firstname.lastname@example.org or they can submit them creating a SlideRoom account.
 Note: Coming to campus for a review with faculty is an encouraged, important part of the admission decision and scholarship-selection process.

 A strong portfolio includes a significant number of pieces based on observation from life.
 Do NOT include pieces that are copied from published photographs, advertisements, logos, copyrighted characters, etc.